gardrek/VVpet/README.md

 Each application's Lua script returns a table with the callback functions included as methods.

 Below is a small sample program illustrating this.
-Note the `table:method` syntax, which implies the `self` variable/argument.
+Note the syntax with a colon, i.e: `table:method`, which implies the `self` argument.

     local game = {}